adrianH5/python-projects/README.md

 This is another pipeline ingests multiple novels, analyzes a given theme, and produces a comparative book report with citations.

+### law-and-llms

+This was an interesting project I recently came across and wanted to share as well.
+In the course, we played around with different LLM methodologies in the domain of Law.
+Some interesting aspects of SMT and SAT solvers, including training llms to produce these texts.
+One of my first exposures to Boolean satisfiability problem, so it was very interesting.
+All of the code is in ipynb files.

 ## Backend/Full-Stack/Applications

 ### tracer